arowland900/JS-10-Days/challenges/README.md

 ## Day 3:

-Sudoku Checker – Write a function that check to see if a sudoku board has or has not been correctly filled out.
+Sudoku Checker – Write a function that checks to see if a sudoku board has or has not been correctly filled out.

 ---